Hot reload for local development

 Watch paths (--watch / --watch-ignore)

-watch uses watchfiles (install it if the CLI tells you to).
+watch uses watchfiles (bundled with Stario 4).
 You control what triggers a restart:

-• --watch — add a file, directory, or glob (repeat the flag for multiple roots).
+• --watch — add a file or directory (repeat the flag for multiple roots).
 If you omit --watch, the CLI watches the current directory (.).
+Path-only: no glob patterns on --watch.
+Paths must exist when you start watch.

 bash